grace-nc/used-cars-price-prediction/README.md

 ## Tools (Tech Stack)

-- **Python**: Pandas & Numpy for Data Cleaning, Preprocessing, Analysis, Matplotlib and Seaborn for Visualization & Scikit Learn for Modelling
+- **Python**: Pandas & Numpy for Data Cleaning, Preprocessing, Analysis, Matplotlib and Seaborn for Visualization & Scikit Learn as the library for Modelling

 ## Output (Model Results & Insights)